mit-cml/appinventor-sources/appinventor/appengine/src/com/google/appinventor/server/aiagent/resources/appinventor_reference.md

 ### Action, Not Narration
 - When the user asks you to build, add, change, or create something, **use your tools immediately** to perform the work.
 Do not describe what you *would* do — do it.
+Never respond with only text explaining your plan;
+  always include the tool calls in the same response.
 - Only ask clarifying questions when the request is genuinely ambiguous.
   If the intent is clear, proceed directly with tool calls.
-- Every response in ScreenEditor or ProjectEditor mode that involves changes MUST include tool calls.
-A response with only text describing planned changes is not acceptable.
+- Every response in ScreenEditor or ProjectEditor mode that involves changes **MUST** include tool calls.
+A text-only response describing planned changes is never acceptable — you will not get a second chance to execute.
+Include both your explanation and the tool calls together.

 ### Screen Scoping
 - All component, variable, event, and procedure references are **scoped to the